 The “Carrot Myth”

-“Conventional Wisdom” says that eating lots of carrots will magically enhance your vision?!
-While there is a little bit of truth in this, the “Carrot Myth” was engineered by British Intelligence and popularized and reinforced by the British Ministry of Information – the government department responsible for publicity and propaganda – during WWII.
+According to conventional wisdom eating lots of carrots will magically enhance your vision?!
+While there is a little bit of truth in this, the ‘Carrot Myth‘ was engineered by British Intelligence and popularized and reinforced by the British Ministry of Information – the government department responsible for publicity and propaganda – during WWII.

-Hoaxes, hysterias, misinformaton and scams have been around a long ime.
+Hoaxes, hysterias, misinformation and scams have been around a long time.
 Con men and Ponzi schemes are in every corner of recorded history.
-You might thing that our access to vast oceans of information on the internet would change that, but it hasn’t.
+You might think that our access to vast oceans of information on the internet would change that, but it hasn’t.
 In fact, humans are just as gullible and easily led as ever.
-Skepticism is just as rare as any other time; and most people are willing to believe something they read on the internet, heard second or third hand, without subjecting their curiosities to even the most basic fact-checking.
+Skepticism is just as rare as any other time, and most people are willing to believe something they read on the internet, heard second or third hand, without subjecting their curiosities to even the most basic fact-checking.

 - Check your sources